Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-then the following lemma holds. \begin{lem} $\mathscr{T}^<(s,t)=(n+2s+t)\,T_a^<(s,t)$ for any $a \in [n]$. \end{lem} \begin{proof} Let $M'$ be a continuous multiline queue of type $m_{s,t}$.
-Shifting it $N=n+2s+t$ times generates all the rotations of the projected word.
-By Lemma~\ref{lem:shift}, in exactly $n$ out of $N$ shifted continuous multiline queues, the projected word rotates one unit to the right and in the remaining shifts, the projected word remains same.
-For a fixed $a \in [n]$, any continuous multiline queue which contributes to $\mathscr{T}^<(s,t)$ can be obtained as a rotation of a continuous multiline queue for which \begin{enumerate}[(i)] \item the projected word has $3$ and $2$ (or $2$ and $3$) in positions $a$ and $a+1\mod n$ respectively, and \item $N$ is in the last row. \end{enumerate} Note that if a word has a $3$ followed by a $2$ in $p$ separate positions, it occurs as a rotation of $p$ different words with $\omega_a=3, \omega_{a+1}=2$.
+where $N=n+2s+t$ is the number of integers in the placement of a continuous multiline queue of type $\textbf{m}_{s,t}$.
+Then, the following lemma holds. \begin{lemma} $\mathscr{T}^<(s,t)=(n+2s+t)\,T_a^<(s,t)$ for any $a \in [n]$. \end{lemma} \begin{proof} Let $Q$ be a continuous multiline queue of type $\textbf{m}_{s,t}$.
+Applying the shift operator $\mathcal{S}$ sequentially $N=n+2s+t$ times to $Q$ generates all the rotations of the projected word.
+By Lemma~\ref{lem:shift}, in exactly $n$ out of these $N$ shifts, the projected word rotates one unit to the right, and in the remaining shifts, the projected word remains the same.
+For a fixed $a \in [n]$, any continuous multiline queue that contributes to $\mathscr{T}^<(s,t)$ can be obtained as a rotation of a continuous multiline queue for which \begin{enumerate}[(i)] \item the projected word has $2$ and $3$ in positions $a$ and $a+1\mod n$ respectively, and \item $N$ is in the last row. \end{enumerate} Note that if a word has a $2$ followed by a $3$ in $p$ separate positions, it occurs as a rotation of $p$ different words with $\omega_a=2, \omega_{a+1}=3$.
 Hence, the result. \end{proof} We also have $\mathscr{T}^>(s,t)=(n+2s+t)T_a^>(s,t)$ for any $a \in [n]$.
 Further, Lemma~\ref{lem:rot} holds for $a=1$ in particular.
 Henceforth, we will write $T_1^<$ (respectively $T_1^>$) as $T^<$ (respectively $T^>$) for simplicity.
-Then, \eqref{PIE1} and \eqref{PIE2} become
+Then, for $i<j$, \eqref{PIE1} gives